IngCampos/Escuela_PHP_JQuery/README.md

 ### Main functionality ⚙️

+Visit the website in [Heroku](https://php-school-rollcall.herokuapp.com/) to try the website.

 - In the login there are the ids and password by default to log in.
 - Administrator can watch all the users.
 - Students can watch its class rooms and its attendances.